Vigneshreddy625/React-WeatherApp/README.md

    ```
 # Technologies

- -React+Vite
+- React+Vite

- -TailwindCSS
+- TailwindCSS

 # Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Feel free to open an issue or submit a pull request.